Best GIC Rates in Canada 2026 — We Compared 8 Institutions

 The table below shows non-redeemable, non-registered GIC rates as of March 2026.
 Non-redeemable means your money is locked in for the full term.
 These consistently offer higher rates than redeemable or cashable GICs.
 Always verify the current rate directly with the institution before investing — GIC rates can change daily.

 Operated by Home Bank and Home Trust.
-Strong rates across all terms.
+Strongest long-term rates among CDIC options.

 Digital division of Cambrian Credit Union.
-Among the highest posted rates in Canada.
+Highest posted rates in Canada — provincial deposit insurance only.

 Tangerine